sheynkman-lab/Long-Read-Proteogenomics/README.md

 ## Using Zenodo

-To make the data more accessible and FAIR, the indexed files were transfered to Zenodo using [`zenodo-upload`](https://github.com/jhpoelen/zenodo-upload) from the `University of Virginia's Gloria Sheynkman Lab` Amazon `S3` buckets.
+To make the data more accessible and FAIR, the indexed files were transferred to Zenodo using [`zenodo-upload`](https://github.com/jhpoelen/zenodo-upload) from the `University of Virginia's Gloria Sheynkman Lab` Amazon `S3` buckets.

 The data were prepared and stored in the development of the `Sheynkman Lab Long-read Proteogenomics Pipeline`